Florida Medical License Defense

 Again, this illustration will use the Board of Medicine as an example.
 Any aggrieved patient or person may file a complaint with the Board of Medicine.
 The form is detailed and can be viewed on the Board website.
 The Consumer Services Unit will process the complaint, and assuming proper jurisdiction it will be assigned to the Investigations Services Unit, reviewed by an attorney and submitted to a Probable Cause Panel, which may dismiss the case or proceed with a formal complaint, which you must answer.
 Thereafter begins an administrative process that may include hearings, settlements and license-related discipline including monetary fines and license limitations or even revocation.

 This process is statutorily programmed and represents a quasi-penal process for which few laypersons are prepared.
 Once again, you are well advised to seek counsel given that your career and earnings may be affected by the outcome.
-Most importantly, your rights should be better preserved if you wisely associate a Florida Medical License Lawyer at the earliest possible time in this process.
+Most importantly, your rights should be better preserved if you wisely associate a medical license defense attorney at the earliest possible time in this process.